-- Married: 08-08-1895 in Rosmalen, the Netherlands (without ecclesiastical blessing) until 1921 to Elsa Diepenbrock (1868-1939).
+- Married: 08-08-1895 Rosmalen, the Netherlands (without ecclesiastical blessing) to Elsa Diepenbrock (1868-1939).
 Diepenbrock family was not present.
 They met in 1893.

 - Died: 05-04-1921 Amsterdam, the Netherlands.
+13:00.
 Aged 58.

-- Buried: 09-04-1921 Amsterdam, the Netherlands, RK Begraafplaats Buitenveldert, grave A-I-238.
+- Buried: 09-04-1921 Amsterdam, the Netherlands, RK Begraafplaats (cemetery) Buitenveldert, grave A-I-238.

 - Son of Ferdinand Hubert Aloys Diepenbrock and Johanna Josephina Kuijtenbrouwer (1833-1904) (Joanna, Mokje).